 You guessed it: I never actually became a race car driver.
 But I still love to watch the Formula 1 races on tv.
 Later on I learned that winning a F1 race is not that simple.
 It is extremely hard.

-Push their body to the limits
+Formula 1 drivers push their bodies to the limits

 It is not easy to become a Formula 1 driver.
 They are some of the fittest people on the planet.
 Besides that they need split second reaction speeds, cunning and endurance.
 Formula 1 drivers really push their body to its limits.
 They have to be extremely fit to maintain almost superhuman levels of focus and concentration.